By GreenMedInfo Research Group • Originally published on GreenMedInfo

 There is a growing body of research into the wide array of applications for sulforaphane across the gamut of diseases and health issues.
 In fact, hundreds of studies have been carried out across the globe, since the first scientist, esteemed John Hopkins researcher Paul Talalay, realized this chemical’s potential in 1992.

 In this study, Talalay and his team explored and confirmed the anticarcinogenic properties of broccoli and sulforaphane.
-So excited was the world at large, his findings were even featured in the New York Times.

 With that in mind, here are the top ten reasons to eat your cruciferous vegetables.